CuBoulder/lil_shrugger/README.md

 restartatlas
 ```

 2. You will need to configure "config.js" to your use case.
+First you need to copy "src/config/config.example.js" into "src/config/config.js".
+This is done to ignore your local config while keep a copy with default examples and comments.
 For instance, I have my site locally at "localhost/vue" where the docroot is in the "/vue" subdirectory.
 For "baseURL", I then need to add "/vue" for the menu to work.

 ```
 let siteConfig = {